cs1302uga/cs1302-tutorials/emacs/emacs.md

 ## Open / Create File

-Let's assume that a file called `Test.java` already exists in some directory under your present working directory, as seen in the figure below.
+Let's assume that a file called `NOTES.txt` already exists in some directory under your present working directory, as seen in the figure below.

 ```
 .
-└── src
 └── cs1302
+    └── emacs
-        └── Test.java
+        └── NOTES.txt
 ```

-To replicate this scenario with a blank `Test.java`, you might use the following commands to first create the subdirectories, then create a blank file:
+To replicate this scenario, you might use the following commands to first create the subdirectories, then create a blank `NOTES.txt` file:

 ```
-$ mkdir -p src/cs1302
+$ mkdir -p cs1302/emacs
-$ touch src/cs1302/Test.java
+$ touch cs1302/emacs/NOTES.txt
 ```

-Without changing directories, you can **open a file** specified by the relative path `src/cs1302/Test.java` in Emacs by executing the following command:
+Without changing directories, you can **open a file** specified by the relative path `cs1302/emacs/NOTES.txt` in Emacs by executing the following command:

 ```
-$ emacs src/cs1302/Test.java
+$ emacs cs1302/emacs/NOTES.txt
 ```

 Alternatively, you can simply execute `emacs`, then use `C-x C-f` to find the